magnusdv/ribd/README.md

 males are involved the total number of alleles is less than 4, rendering the autosomal states pictured above meaningless.
-However, to avoid drawing (and learning the ordering of) new states for each sex combination, we re-use the autosomal states by using the following simple rule: **Replace the single allele of any male, with a pair of autozygous alleles**.
-In this way we get a one-to-one map from the X states to the autosomal state.
+However, to avoid drawing (and learning the ordering of) new states for each sex combination, we can re-use the autosomal state pictograms by invoking the following simple rule: **Replace the single allele of any male, with a pair of autozygous alleles**.
+This gives a one-to-one map from the X states to the autosomal states.

 For simplicity the output always contains 9 coefficients, but with NA’s in the positions of undefined states (depending on the sex combination).